octopuslab-cz/robin/README.md

 # Robin

-This a demo project for ESP32 OctopusLab framework.
+This is a demo project for ESP32 OctopusLab framework.